These States Pay Student Teachers

 Featured ImageCredit: Bill Pugliano / Stringer / Getty Images

-• At least four states have student-teacher stipend programs.
+• At least seven states have student-teacher stipend programs.

-• Maryland is the latest to pass legislation providing funds to support student teachers.
+• Pennsylvania is the latest to pass legislation providing funds to support student teachers.

 As states grapple with teacher shortages, lawmakers in a handful of states are creating and funding programs investing in student teachers to support their education and encourage them to stay in-state as full-time educators once they’ve completed their degrees.

-Maryland is the latest state to pass legislation creating a student-teacher stipend program.
-Eligible students would be awarded a $20,000 annual stipend over a 10-month period.
+Maryland is one of the seven states to pass legislation creating a student-teacher stipend program.
+Eligible students are awarded a $20,000 annual stipend over 10 months.

 The six-year pilot program is restricted to students who attend in-state institutions where at least 40% of the attendees are eligible to receive federal Pell Grants.
 Qualifying schools include, but aren’t limited to, Bowie State University, Coppin State University, Morgan State University, and the University of Maryland Eastern Shore.